Home > Become a Notary > How to Become an Idaho Notary

 To become a notary in Idaho, you must:

-3. Create and log in to your SOSbiz account on the Idaho Secretary of State’s website to have access to a notary public application.
+4. Create and log in to your SOSbiz account on the Idaho Secretary of State’s website to access the notary public application.

-4. Complete the Notary Public Application form online, print it out, and have it notarized.
+5. Complete the Notary Public Application form online, print it out, and have it notarized within thirty days.

-5. Submit the bond and notarized notary application form to the Idaho Secretary of State with the $30 filing fee, which may be mailed or hand-delivered.
+6. Mail the bond and notarized notary application form to the Idaho Secretary of State with the $30 filing fee within thirty days of printing the notary application.

 Who can become a notary public in Idaho?

-To become a notary public in Idaho, a notary applicant must meet the following requirements:
+To become a notary public in Idaho, a notary applicant must meet the following eligibility requirements:

 1. Be at least eighteen years old of age.